Manager of Public Legal Education

 Kasari Govender, LLB

-Kasari is passionate about women’s equality and using the law as a tool to build a more equal world.
+Kasari is passionate about gender equality and using the law as a tool to build a more equal world.
 Before joining West Coast LEAF, Kasari practiced constitutional, equality and aboriginal law.
 She earned her law degree from the University of Victoria, and her Masters Degree in International Human Rights Law from the University of Oxford.
 She is the founding President of Rise Women’s Legal Centre, has sat on the board of Pivot Legal Society, the Coalition for Public Legal Services, and Society for Children and Youth, and was an Adjunct Professor of Law at UBC.
 When she’s not knee deep in constitutional law and the feminist movement, Kasari can usually be found running around after her toddler.